HydroModPy/HydroModPy/docs/source/architecture/overview/test-inventory.rst

      - Weekly schedule and manual dispatch.

-Because Codecov flags use ``carryforward: true``, the dashboard can keep a coherent project-level view even when only the fast push/PR jobs run.
+Because Codecov flags use ``carryforward: true``, the dashboard can keep a coherent project-level view even when only scheduled coverage jobs run.
 If a static coverage number is later needed in the generated HTML docs, prefer a small docs-refresh step that reads the Codecov API and commits a generated JSON summary on ``dev`` only.
 Avoid having pull-request CI push